galtx-centex/galtx-centex.github.io/greyhounds/jacy.md

 to be alone or crated, preferring to embrace retirement fully and enjoys being with her people.
 Little Jacy would do best in an active home with humans and doggie companions who are home to include her in much of their day, or who can take her to doggie day care while at work.
-She has been known to share toys and beds with smaller dogs and, while not a retriever, can even play tug or frisbee with her miniature canine companions.
+She has been known to share toys and beds with smaller dogs and, while not a retriever, can even play tug or Frisbee with her miniature canine companions.